 Helpful related articles.

-As long as the main back beat is there, the finer nuances can always be worked out and added at a later date.
-We also came up with a plan to play the actual beat, true to the original recording, at 55bpm.
+As long as the main backbeat is there, the finer nuances can always be worked out and added later.
+We also came up with a plan to play the actual beat, true to the original recording, starting at 55bpm.
 Over a few weeks, by increasing this starting point by 5bpm each time, she eventually reached the goal of 98bpm and could play the beat comfortably.
 Speed is always a byproduct of control, as this article emphasizes.

-In the meantime, adding your own fill is more fun, and will facilitate you being able to play the song sooner.
-I would say that one exception to this approach is the "iconic drum fill".
-For example, if you are playing "In The Air Tonight" by Phil Collins, there's a lot to be said for nailing that iconic drum fill.
+In the meantime, adding your own fill is more fun and will mean you can play the song sooner.
+Perhaps the one exception to this approach is the iconic drum fill.
+For example, if you are playing In The Air Tonight by Phil Collins, there's a lot to be said for nailing that iconic drum fill.
 Yes, that one.
-(Start slow, and build up speed over time as we have discussed).
-99% of songs however, do not have iconic fills.
+Start slow, and build up speed over time, as we have discussed.
+99% of songs, however, do not have iconic fills.
 They may be tasteful, musical, or technically proficient - but when all is said and done, they are mostly just fills.

-If you have any questions relating to this article, please feel free to email [email protected].
+If you have any questions about this article, please feel free to email [email protected].